moncure/GoogleAPI/README.md

     	 */

      public void showLatitudeAndLongitudeMapInBrowser(){}
-     //Using send a request using GoogleMapsAPI using the latitude and longitude to display a location in GoogleMaps.
+     //Using GoogleMapsAPI  and using the latitude and longitude to display a location in GoogleMaps.

+     public void showStreetViewInBrowser(){}
+     //Using GoogleMaps API show the street view of an Address in the web browser